armory/knowledge-base/_posts/aws/2019-07-16-AWS-CloudFormation-HowTo-enable.md

     ]
 }
 ```
-_for more details please refer to [Creating a Managing Account IAM Policy in your primary AWS Account](https://docs.armory.io/spinnaker-install-admin-guides/add-aws-account/#iam-user-part-3-creating-a-managing-account-iam-policy-in-your-primary-aws-account)_
+_for more details please refer to [Creating a Managing Account IAM Policy in your primary AWS Account](https://docs.armory.io/spinnaker-install-admin-guides/add-aws-account/#iam-user-part-3-creating-a-managing-account-iam-policy-in-your-primary-aws-account)_ Part 3.

 ## Creating your Pipeline